 Medicaid is also a powerful driver of economic activity at the state and local levels.
-When people with disabilities do not receive needed services, the ability of family members to be employed is often jeopardized.
-When Medicaid-funded service provider agencies are able to retain staff positions, unemployment is reduced and money gets put into the hands of individuals who will spend it.
+When people with disabilities receive needed services, the key family members are able to maintain their own employment.
+When Medicaid-funded service provider agencies are able to retain staff positions, unemployment is reduced and money is put into the hands of individuals who will spend it.
 In addition, Medicaid reduces health care costs by allowing people with disabilities to utilize home and community-based supports and services rather than costly and unnecessary institutionalization.